 Weave this delicate 'wicker' or lloyd loom baby basket from fine crochet cotton or quilting thread.
 You can make it any color to match your miniature nursery.
 If you wish, use similar materials to weave a small oval basket to hold baby changing supplies or toys.
 The basket can be set on a table if you wish.

-This Moses basket or Carry Cot is made using a coil weaving technique which is easy to master.
-To replicate a traditional rush moses basket, I used raffia woven over fine wire to make the coils.
+This Moses basket or carry cot is made using a coil weaving technique which is easy to master.
+To replicate a traditional rush moses basket, we used raffia woven over fine wire to make the coils.
 For a coiled basket made from fabric, see the instructions for making the coiled rag basket.